Z-Wave-Me/zwave-smarthome/README.md

 - Elements: Sorting by last updated.

 #### Fixes
+- Text in preferences menu not aligned #189.
 - Filter function in elements prevents further use of UI elements #185.
 - Strange sting on widget #180.
 - Infinite loop on login #184.